Stand Strong. Vote Conservative. Secure the Future.

 Have Any Courts Ruled About Vetting?

 Yes!
-Here is a recent example.
+Here is just one recent example.

 May 17, 2024 in Cole County Circuit Court: Missouri Republican State Committee v.
 SOS and Darrell McClanahan